 Board of Directors

-Russ Winkelman is the Director of Finance for Sunetric, a renewable energy company with operations in Hawaii, California, Colorado, New Jersey, Pennsylvania and Washington D.C.
-With its headquarters located in Hawaii, Sunetric installed some of the largest photovoltaic systems in Hawaii since 2004.
+Russ Winkelman is the Director of Finance for Sunetric, a renewable energy company with operations in Hawaii, California, Colorado, Washington, D.C. and Pennsylvania.
+With its headquarters in Hawaii, Sunetric has installed some of the largest photovoltaic systems in Hawaii since 2004.

-Since 2010, Winkelman managed Sunetric’s finances and supply-chain operations.
-He previously worked for Goodrich Aerospace and Motorola, bringing more than a decade of experience to the board.
-He has a bachelor’s degree in Supply-Chain Management and a Master's Degree in Business Administration from Arizona State University and is a Certified Professional in Supply Management from the Institute of Supply Management.
+Since 2010, Winkelman has managed Sunetric’s finances and supply-chain operations.
+He has previously worked for Goodrich Aerospace and Motorola, bringing more than a decade of experience to the board.
+He has a bachelor’s degree in supply-chain management and master’s degree in business administration from Arizona State University, and is a Certified Professional in Supply Management from the Institute of Supply Management.